4-Week TEFL Course in Chiang Mai, Thailand

 You’ll learn how to plan and deliver effective English lessons.
 The course covers:

-- Language awareness — grammar, vocabulary, phonology, and pronunciation
+- Language awareness – grammar, vocabulary and phonology

-- Lesson planning, classroom management, and error correction
+- Lesson planning, lesson structure, and classroom management

 - Teaching speaking, listening, reading, and writing

-- Applying different teaching methods in group and one-to-one contexts
+- Applying different teaching methods in group and one-to-one settings

 - Cultural awareness in the classroom

-- Finding TEFL jobs and presenting yourself professionally to employers
+- Strategies for finding TEFL jobs and presenting yourself confidently to employers

 You’ll leave with a solid foundation and the practical tools to start teaching right away – whether in Thailand, online or elsewhere.